8WireDigital/magento2-module-primer/README.md

 A full page cache priming tool for Magento 2

-Requests to whitelisted actions will be logged to a primer queue with a higher priority given to pages that are viewed most frequently.
+Requests to whitelisted actions are logged to a history table with a higher priority given to pages that are viewed most frequently.
 A console and cron task is provided to initiate the crawler and prime pages in the queue from highest to lowest priority.
-Supports multi store views and X-Magento-Vary cookies
+Supports multiple store views and X-Magento-Vary cookies.

 ![Recordit GIF](./example.gif)